MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

     :::image type="content" source="images/teams-admin-enable-sideloading.png" alt-text="The screenshot is an example that enables sideloading for custom apps from the Teams Admin Center":::

  1. Apart from Org-wide app settings, app setup policies also allow users to upload custom apps to Teams.
-Enable the **Upload custom apps** option in **App setup policies**.
 For more information, see [Upload custom apps setting](/microsoftteams/upload-custom-apps).

+ 1. In the left navigation of the Microsoft Teams admin center, go to Teams apps > Setup policies, and then select the Global (Org-wide default) policy.

+ 1. Turn on Upload custom apps, and then select Save.

 ## Enroll your developer tenant for Office 365 Targeted releases